nickmmark/ecmo-calculations/README.md

 * SxO2 - the oxygen saturation (%) of the blood
 * PxO2 - partial pressure of oxygen in the blood

+## DO2 and VO2

+## ECMO prognostic scores
+Several scores exist to (try to) predict prognosis in patients undergoing ECMO or to identify good candidates.
+These systems include
+* RESP (Respiratory ECMO Survival Prediction) Score
+* SAVE (Survival after Veno-Arterial ECMO) Score
+* PRESET (PREdiction of Survival on ECMO Therapy) Score
+* Murray Score
+* Oxygenation Index
+* & more

 ## License/disclaimer
 This code is provided "as is", without warranty of any kind.
 Don't be stupid.
 Double check any calculations.
 Consult a medical professional if necessary.
 See the attached license for more information about the MIT License.